michael2012z/BitBible/markdown/Etheridge/files/1John.md

 11. And this is the testimony, That the life which is eternal, Aloha hath given to us, and this life is in his Son.

-12. Every one who apprehendethCul d'achid labro. the Son, apprehendeth also life; and every one who apprehendeth not the Son of Aloha, hath not life.
+12. Every one who apprehendeth

 13. These I have written to you, that you may know that you have the life which is eternal, who believe in the name of the Son of Aloha.